- Faith and Worship

 He is most known for the reference in Revelation where he leads an army of angels against Lucifer and other fallen angels in the battle of heaven.
 He and his army win and the devil and his followers are thrown out of heaven.
 He is the patron against evil, temptations, for endangered children, the dying, emergency response workers, soldiers, law enforcement officers and many others.

 One of the most famous Catholic prayers, the Prayer to St. Michael, (below) was written by Pope Leo XIII in 1886.
 Tradition holds that the holy father composed this prayer after receiving a vision of Satan and his followers "that laid bare the depth of evil in its purest form."
+Several Arkansas parishes say this prayer at the conclusion of Mass.

 St. Michael the Archangel, defend us in battle, be our protection against the wickedness and snares of the devil.
 May God rebuke him we humbly pray; and do thou, O Prince of the Heavenly host, by the power of God, cast into hell Satan and all evil spirits who wander through the world seeking the ruin of souls.
 Amen.